Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.

 - Coal: Australia, Indonesia, Russia, USA, South Africa

-- Too high costs to use staff from abroad (transport, accommodation, etc.).
+- Too high costs to use personnel from abroad (transport, accommodation etc.)

-- Ad-hoc assignments that go beyond plannable needs
+- Ad-hoc assignments that go beyond plannable requirements

 c.
 Spare parts

-This cost block can be influenced along the optimization levers mentioned in task 1 and is also addressable by global sourcing.
-Since the board asked to look into global sourcing, the candidate should mention that spare parts are particularly relevant in this task.
+This cost block can be influenced well not only along the optimization levers mentioned in task 1, but also through global sourcing.
+Since the board asked to deal with global sourcing, the candidate should mention that spare parts are particularly relevant in this task.

-"Other" includes a large number of small items that cannot be summarized a bigger material groups.
-The costs of comparing offers from different individual orders would quickly offset saving effects.
+"Other" includes a very large number of small, non-summarizable, items.
+However, the costs of comparing offers from different individual orders would quickly exceed the savings effects.

-Mr. Müller is satisfied with the first results of your analysis regarding possible levers in procurement optimization.
-However, the Executive Board would like to see figures at the next meeting that show possible savings potential.
-Since the cold rolling mills in particular have been struggling for years with high costs for maintenance of rollers, Mr. Müller asks you to apply the global sourcing approach to the procurement of rollers, since he expects the greatest savings potential here.
+Mr. Müller is satisfied with the initial results of the analysis regarding possible levers in procurement optimization.
+However, the Management would like to see figures at the next meeting showing possible saving potential.
+Since the cold rolling mills in particular have been struggling with high costs for roll maintenance for years, Mr. Müller instructs you to apply the global sourcing approach to the procurement of rolls, as he suspects that this is where the greatest savings potential is to be found.

-For comparison purposes, you have asked a colleague from Controlling regarding procurement costs of rollers, which amounted to € 35,843,798.12 last year.
+For comparison purposes, you have asked a colleague from Controlling for the costs for the procurement of rolls from the last fiscal year.
+These amounted to € 35,843,798.12 last year.

 Task 3: Cost drivers

-You meet Mr. Müller in the lift.
-He inquires about the controlling report in your hands and asks you to briefly explain the composition of these costs before the next board meeting.
-Since your colleague has not given you any further information on the figure from the report, you have to explain to Mr. Müller, which are the main cost drivers of rollers.
+You meet Mr. Müller in the elevator.
+He inquires about the controlling report in your hands and asks you for a brief explanation of the composition of these costs before the next board meeting.
+Since your colleague has not provided you with any further information on the figure from the report, you have to explain to Mr. Müller, which cost items such a procurement sum typically consists of.

-- The majority of this sum consists of the agreed purchase price for the rollers multiplied by the quantity,
+- The bulk of this sum consists of the agreed purchase price for the rollers multiplied by the quantity.

-- One factor that has a direct impact on the quantity procured is the lifespan of the products.
-Rollers with a short service life need to be replaced more often.
+- One factor that has a direct impact on the quantity procured is the service life of the products.
+Rollers with a short service life have to be replaced more often.

-- In addition, other components of the procurement costs such as logistics costs or possibly administration costs must also be taken into account.
+- In addition, other components of procurement costs such as logistics costs or, if applicable, administrative costs must also be taken into account.

-- The candidate can also refer to other possible factors such as costs for plant downtime due to inferior quality.
-However, these should be explicitly delimited as they are not included in the procurement costs.
+- At this point, the candidate can also refer to other possible factors such as costs for plant downtime due to inferior quality.
+However, these should be explicitly delineated as they are not included in the procurement costs.

 Task 4: Supplier selection